 Buses to Ayutthaya

 Taking a bus or a minivan from Bangkok’s Northern bus terminal (Mo Chit) is another cheap option for reaching Ayutthaya.
 It takes about 1,5 or 2 hours with a bus and a bit less with a minivan.
-There minivans going from Kanchanaburi to Ayutthaya as well.
+Minivans leave from Mochit Van Terminal.
+There are minivans going from Kanchanaburi to Ayutthaya as well.

 Weather in Ayutthaya